HiLo Algorithm

 }

-By default, document IDs created by the server use the character /
+• By default, document IDs created by the server use the character / to separate their components.

-This separator can be changed to any other character except |
+• This separator can be customized to any other character, except |, by setting the IdentityPartsSeparator convention.

-Manual HiLo ID Generation
+Manual HiLo ID generation

 Task<long> GenerateNextIdForAsync(string database, object entity);